- What is a bull market?

 What characterizes a bull market?

-Bull markets are typically characterized by a growing economy, low unemployment, and a strong gross domestic product (GDP).
+Bull markets are typically characterized by several key economic indicators that collectively create a favorable environment for growth and investment.
 Consumers can afford to buy more products, use more services, and try completely new products and services, which, in turn, helps companies generate more profits and strengthen their stocks.

-In addition, investors are typically extremely confident during a bull market.
+Investors are typically extremely confident during a bull market.
 The demand for stocks is strong, which, coupled with the optimism and positive tones in the economy, helps raise share prices even higher.
+Here’s an overview of what characterizes a bull market:

 How long does a bull market last?